ProtoconNet/protocon-general-doc-ko/docs/cli/seal.rst

 | Whether the operation is successfully processed can be checked through the api.

-| For more information, please refer to `Confirming the Success of the Operation <https://protocon-general-doc.readthedocs.io/en/latest/docs/api/builder.html#confirming-the-success-of-the-operation>`_.
+| For more information, please refer to :ref:`confirm success`.

 ---------------------------------------------------
 create-account